 Robust Nuclear Earth Penetrator (RNEP).
 Within DSW, NNSA plans to conduct a study for the RNEP, for which \$15.0 million was appropriated for FY2003; another \$15.0 million is requested for FY2004.
 Warheads of this type would burrow into the ground before detonating in order to destroy underground targets with less explosive yield than a surface-burst weapon would require.
 This warhead is controversial.
 Supporters argue that it is needed to attack hard and deeply buried targets (such as leadership bunkers or chemical weapons production facilities) in countries of concern, thereby deterring or defeating such nations; critics reply that RNEP would lower the threshold for use of nuclear weapons and prompt other nations to develop nuclear weapons to deter U.S. attack.
-(See CRS Report RS20834, Nuclear Earth Penetrator Weapons.)
+(See CRS Report RS20834, Nuclear Earth Penetrator Weapons, and CRS Report RL31805, Authorization and Appropriations for FY2004: Defense.)
 The FY2003 National Defense Authorization Act, P.L.
 107-314, fully funded the \$15.0 million request but barred obligation of FY2003 funds for the NNSA study until 30 days after the Department of Defense submits a study on RNEP, including military requirements, employment policy, targets, and conventional weapon alternatives.
-(The study was sent to Congress on

-March 19, 2003.)
+(The study was sent to Congress on March 19, 2003.)
 The Consolidated Appropriations Resolution for FY2003, P.L.
 108-7, provided the amount requested.
+RNEP is part of the Advanced Concepts Initiative (ACI), which was established to explore future weapons concepts and technologies.
+For FY2004, \$6.0 million was requested (in addition to RNEP) for additional and exploratory studies under ACI.